-The name that a student wishes to be known or identified by which is different from their legal name; can be used on unofficial documents and records, as defined below, in place of the student's legal name.
+A student chosen name is the name that a student wishes to be known or identified by which is different from their legal name; can be used on unofficial documents and records, as defined below, in place of the student's legal name.
 The chosen name appears on the instructor rosters, can be added in Canvas, and other student systems.
 Please be advised, the legal name will remain on documents such as academic records, financial records, human resources records, and the like.